-What is a community council ?
+What is a community council?

-Nairn River is one of 5 community councils in Highland’s Nairn and Cawdor Ward.
-The 4 others are Nairn West and Suburban, Cawdor and West Nairnshire, Auldearn , and East Nairnshire (which includes Glenferness)
+Nairn River is one of 5 community councils in Highland’s ‘Nairn and Cawdor Ward’.
+The 4 others are ‘Nairn West and Suburban’, ‘Cawdor and West Nairnshire’, ‘Auldearn’ , and ‘East Nairnshire’ (which includes Glenferness).

-Nairn River CC is the ‘statutory consultee’ for this area and all serving community councillors have been duly elected by the public under Highland Council’s Community Council Scheme of Establishment to represent the 5600 residents who live on the Nairn River patch
+Nairn River CC is the ‘statutory consultee’ for this area and all serving Community Councillors have been duly elected by the public under Highland Council’s Community Council Scheme of Establishment to represent the 5600 residents who live on the Nairn River patch.

-While the Community Council has no executive power, it is a statutory consultee of the local authority (Highland Council).
+Highland Council provides an annual grant (around £1000) to cover administrative expenses of community council meetings.
+While the Community Council does not have any executive power, it is a statutory consultee of the local authority (Highland Council).

-This means it must be consulted ‘by law’ before decisions are taken by the local authority on planning and licensing applications and it has an important role in helping to give local people a say and coordinating submission of public comments .
+This means it must be consulted ‘by law’ before decisions are taken by the local authority on planning and licensing applications and it has an important role in helping to give local people a say and coordinating submission of public comments.

 It supports community consultation on all aspects of public service provision which impact on local residents, including local development planning, and any changes to local Common Good Assets where prior consultation is a legal requirement.

-Dates of upcoming meetings are here
+Dates of upcoming meetings can be found here.

 We normally give 7 days’ notice of our Agenda on the Castle Square community notice board on the High Street and on our website.

 We ask all those attending our meetings to observe the ground rules laid out by the Chair to ensure that we can provide a safe and respectful environment for public debate.
+Under the Councils Scheme of Establishment all decisions made by the Chair during the meetings is Final.

 The AGM is normally held in June of each year.